XPRNetwork/grant-framework/applications/freehumans.world.md

 > Currently, I am involved in multiple projects, but I started doing R&D in sustainable tokenomics since 2017.
 >
 > Spent around 200K euros over the years from my own pocket, building different projects, and learning about efficient markets and economics.
 Mind you as a Romanian, this is a lot of money for me personally.
-> Ran one of the top mining pools for Electroneum coin a few years ago with a Discord community of 1800 members at its peak.
+> Deployed and managed one of the top mining pools for Electroneum coin a few years ago with a Discord community of 1800 members at its peak.
 Built a mining farm by myself with 108 graphic cards + 13 asics to learn about PoW algorithms, and modified their bios to mine more efficiently.
 Sold it as I don't believe in PoW anymore.
 >
 > Two years ago I quit my cozy corporate job and founded GratitudeToken.world, put together a team, and used FFF money (Founders, Family, Friends) to try and develop a true Web 3 protocol or platform where decentralization of value and knowledge was done right.
 >